 Client data indicated greatest need for (1) Job Support, (2) Housing, and (3) Transportation.
 The lowest category of need was for Medical support (11.0%).
-The category "Other" captured a few esoteric writein responses ranging from "Bus pass" and "daughters school," to "good vibes".
+The category "Other" captured a few write-in responses ranging from "Bus pass" and "daughters school," to "good vibes".
 Additionally, 26.8% of documented youth were experiencing or at-risk of experiencing homelessness, and 18.0% were either unsafe in their current living situation, or unsure of their safety.
-Two general conclusions were drawn from need assessment data: (1) a minority of documented clients have self-reported need, and (2) the vast majority of clients lacked any documentation of their need.
-Just 44% of clients who were administered the 4th Visit Engagement Form self-reported any category of need.
-Critically then, 68.3% (273) of all PDI clients had no data at all about their needs.
-The only obvious common feature of clients without self-reported need was that they tended to be slightly younger than the average client (Average = 17.8 | Median = 17.0).
+A minority of clients (44%) who completed the 4th Visit Engagement Form self-reported any category of need.
+Importantly, 68.3% (273) of all PDI clients were missing this information.
+The only common feature of clients without self-reported need was that they tended to be slightly younger than the average client (Average = 17.8 |Median = 17.0).